wkaisertexas/wkaisertexas/README.md

 [GitHub.io](https://wkaisertexas.github.io)

 ## General
+- Majoring in Engineering Computer Science
-- Computer Science Class of '25 at the University of Virginia
+- Class of '25 at the University of Virginia
-- Bread maker
+- Enthusiastic read maker

 ## Featured Projects